arduino/help-center-content/content/Hardware/Nano Family/Test-the-sensors-on-Nano-33-BLE-Sense.md

 * Gesture (color, illumination and proximity)- [ArduinoAPDS9960](https://www.arduino.cc/en/Reference/ArduinoAPDS9960)
 * IMU (Accelerometer, Gyroscope and Magnetometer) - [ArduinoLSM9DS1](https://www.arduino.cc/en/Reference/ArduinoLSM9DS1)

-If you would like to make a quick test of all the sensors at once you can use [this](https://create.arduino.cc/editor/arduino_support/68cca5d0-4f1b-45ea-b43d-f22b759555fa/preview) sketch to check if all the sensors are being initialised.
+If you would like to make a quick test of all the sensors at once you can use [this](https://create.arduino.cc/editor/arduino_support/68cca5d0-4f1b-45ea-b43d-f22b759555fa/preview) sketch to check if all the sensors are being initialized.